ncatlab/nlab-content/pages/1/3/1/5/5131/content.md

 ##The Anti-Lex order

-There is a useful total order on $Shuff(p,q)$ related to the partial order and which is useful when checking cancellation of terms in non-commutative contexts.
+There is a total order on $Shuff(p,q)$ related to the above partial order and which is useful when checking cancellation of terms in non-commutative contexts, as occurs in the Whitehead product formula given by Curtis and attributed to Kan.
 This is the **anti-lexicographic order.

 We  represent   a $(p,q)$-shuffle $(\mu,\nu)$ by an increasing $\mu$-sequence $\mu_1\lt \ldots \lt \mu_p$, (so with complementary $\nu$-sequence $\nu_1\lt \ldots \lt \nu_q$).